MurnurRepository/YellowcakeIDE-Anchovy/README.md

 ## Yellowcake Language

-The custom Yellowcake language (`.yc` extension) is designed for nuclear computing applications with syntax inspired by Rust and functional programming concepts.
+The custom Yellowcake language (`.yelcake` extension) is designed with more human commands

 ## License

 MIT License - see LICENSE file for details